Cosmic-Ide/Cosmic-IDE/docs/development-guide.md

 ./scripts/build-shims.sh
 ```

-This compiles the redirect, DNS, exec, and fake-root sources into
+This compiles the redirect, DNS, exec, fake-root, and syscall-compatibility sources into
 `app/src/main/jniLibs/arm64-v8a/libpath_redirect.so`.
 Rebuilding only the `.so` does not update the
 copy inside an existing glibc archive if that archive also carries it; verify both packaging paths.